 For dried blood stains, mix a mild detergent with cold water and wet the stained area with a clean cloth.
 Once you blot the stain some, it will come off.
 For the residue, mix some ammonia in cold water and once again blot the stain.
 By now, most of the stain ought to have disappeared.
 If you still see some residue, sponge it with a clean cloth soaked in cold water.

-A few people suggest peroxide to clean the stain easily, but peroxide can cause further damage to denim and bleach it.
+A few people suggest peroxide to clean the stain easily, and I think it works great on whites, but peroxide can cause further damage to denim and bleach it.

 *There are new products available, usually labeled as urine neutralizers, found in stores that carry pet products.
 These products remove most bodily fluids, not just urine.
 I have had great success removing blood, vomit and urine odor and stains from garments, carpets, etc. I've even found a version that is sold at dollar stores that works very well.
 The product can be added directly to the washing machine as an added bonus.

 **This site contains affiliate links and I will be compensated if you make a purchase after clicking on my links